 Obtain a Police Crash Report

-You can obtain a copy of a police officer's accident report online from Buycrash.com.
+Online - You can obtain a copy of a police officer's accident report online from CarFax.
 Police reports are available for all police investigated motor vehicle accidents that occurred in the Town of Hingham after October 1, 2015.

-You can also go to the Hingham Police Department, Records Division, located on the 2nd floor during their posted hours, Monday - Thursday 7 a.m. - 3 p.m., and Friday 7 a.m. - 1 p.m.
-Be advised that Police reports are not available outside of these hours unless you obtain them online.
+In Person - You can also go to the Hingham Police Department, Records Division, located on the 2nd floor.
+Police Reports are only available in person during posted hours, Monday - Thursday 7:30 a.m. - 4 p.m., and Friday 8 a.m. - 1 p.m.

 There is a fee to obtain a report in person and online.

 To file an crash report download an operator's report (PDF) from the Massachusetts Registry of Motor Vehicles, or visit our forms page.